puppetlabs/puppetlabs-mysql/README.md

 To add custom MySQL configuration, drop additional files into `/etc/mysql/conf.d/`.
 Dropping files into conf.d allows you to override settings or add additional ones, which is helpful if you choose not to use `override_options` in `mysql::server`.
 The conf.d location is hardcoded into the my.cnf template file.

+###Working with an existing server

+It is possible to use the MySQL module to instantiate databases and users on an existing MySQL server.
+For this to work, you will need an appropriate `.my.cnf` in `root`'s home directory containing the remote server address and credentials.
+For example:

+    [client]
+    user=root
+    host=localhost
+    password=secret

+When working with a remote server, you will *not* use the `mysql::server` class in your Puppet manifests.

 ##Reference

 ###Classes